skypto/weatherApp/README.md

-# Weather App
+# Weather App*
 ### Author: Skypto

-Super Awesome Weather App that can display the weather for any City This Web application provides the possibility to fetch live weather update from a 3rd party service using an API CALL and display on screen in the Web browser.
+Super Awesome Weather App that can display the weather for any City.

+> This Web application provides the possibility to fetch live weather update from a 3rd party service using an API CALL and display on screen in the Web browser.

 ===

-* v4
+## v4
 * Possibility to display the processed API data in the Browser.

-* v3
+## v3
 * Http Request setup.
 * There is now a possibility to get weather information based on the user input
 * Usage of API from **openweathermap.org** (Account creation and API key required for this interation)